-Financial Aid Eligibility -
+Financial Aid Eligibility

-Financial aid eligibility is determined by the federal government after the student has applied for aid.
-Eligibility requirements for federal student aid can be found on the U.S Department of Education website.
+Federal Financial aid eligibility is determined by the federal government after the student has applied for aid.
+Eligibility requirements for federal student aid can be found on the US Department of

+Education website.
 Eligibility requirements to apply for the State of Florida Grants and Scholarship Programs can be found on the website of the Office of Student Financial Assistance.
 The following general eligibility requirements apply to all students who receive financial aid.
 If a financial aid program has additional requirements, it will be stated under each program.
-All financial aid students must:
+Financial aid students must:

-- Demonstrate financial need under the federal government guidelines. - Be a U.S. citizen or eligible non-citizen. - Have a valid Social Security number. - Be enrolled as a regular postsecondary student working towards a certificate in an eligible Career Technical Education program of a minimum of 600 clock hours/15 weeks. - Sign the certifying statements on the Free Application for Federal Student Aid (FAFSA) stating that the student will use federal student aid only for educational purposes. - Not be in default on a federal student loan unless satisfactory arrangements to repay have been made. - Not owe a refund on a grant under any state or federal grant or scholarship program. - Be registered with Selective Service, if the student is a male between the ages of 18 and 25. - Not have earned a bachelor's degree or higher in the United States or its equivalency from a foreign country. - Maintain Satisfactory Academic Progress (SAP) standards. - Not be convicted of a drug related felony or misdemeanor while receiving federal student aid. - Have obtained a high school diploma, General Education Development (GED) Certificate, or completed a high school education in a homeschool setting approved under state law.
+- In most cases must demonstrate financial need under the federal government guidelines. - Be a U.S. citizen or eligible non-citizen. - Have a valid Social Security number. - Be enrolled as a regular postsecondary student working towards a certificate in an eligible Career Technical Education program of a minimum of 600 clock hours/15 weeks. - Sign the certifying statements on the Free Application for Federal Student Aid (FAFSA) stating that the student will use federal student aid only for educational purposes. - Not be in default on a federal student loan unless satisfactory arrangements to repay have been made. - Not owe a refund on a grant under any state or federal grant or scholarship program. - Not have earned a bachelor's degree or higher in the United States or its equivalency from a foreign country. - Maintain Satisfactory Academic Progress (SAP) standards. - Have obtained a high school diploma, General Education Development (GED) Certificate, or completed a high school education in a homeschool setting approved under state law.
 Transcripts are required.
 High Schools must be accredited and approved by the Marion County School Board.

-Student Aid Reports (SAR/ISIR) -
+Student Aid Index (SAI/ISIR)